Spyware: Criminal law

 Unauthorized access to a computer is illegal under computer crime laws, such as the U.S. Computer Fraud and Abuse Act, the U.K.'s Computer Misuse Act, and similar laws in other countries.
 Since owners of computers infected with spyware generally claim that they never authorized the installation, a prima facie reading would suggest that the promulgation of spyware would count as a criminal act.
 Law enforcement has often pursued the authors of other malware, particularly viruses.
 However, few spyware developers have been prosecuted, and many operate openly as strictly legitimate businesses, though some have faced lawsuits.

 Spyware producers argue that, contrary to the users' claims, users do in fact give consent to installations.
 Spyware that comes bundled with shareware applications may be described in the legalese text of an end-user license agreement (EULA).
 Many users habitually ignore these purported contracts, but spyware companies such as Claria say these demonstrate that users have consented.

 Despite the ubiquity of EULAs agreements, under which a single click can be taken as consent to the entire text, relatively little caselaw has resulted from their use.
 It has been established in most common law jurisdictions that this type of agreement can be a binding contract in certain circumstances.
 This does not, however, mean that every such agreement is a contract, or that every term in one is enforceable.

 Some jurisdictions, including the U.S. states of Iowa and Washington, have passed laws criminalizing some forms of spyware.
 Such laws make it illegal for anyone other than the owner or operator of a computer to install software that alters Web-browser settings, monitors keystrokes, or disables computer-security software.

 In the United States, lawmakers introduced a bill in 2005 entitled the Internet Spyware Prevention Act, which would imprison creators of spyware.

+Additionally, several diplomatic efforts have been made to curb the growing usage of Spywares.
+Launched by France and the UK in early 2024, the Pall Mall Process aims to address the proliferation and irresponsible use of commercial cyber intrusion capabilities.